Want to create a good-looking document gallery in WordPress?

 So when I want to get webp file types, I can easily locate them and tick the corresponding checkbox.
 Then all I have to do is to click Save changes and carry on uploading those files.
 Yayks!

 Another good thing about this plugin is it allows you to add custom file types.
 It’s just as easy as shown in the screenshot above.
-Just fill those fields including the file description, MIME type, its extension, and then you’re good to go.
+Just fill those fields including the file description, MIME type, and its extension, and then you’re good to go.

 We won’t have to refresh or leave the page in order to complete those tasks.
 But of course, make sure you click Save Settings after making changes.